-Before I begin my formal remarks, I want to acknowledge the substantial hardships the Ukrainian people are enduring as a result of Russia's invasion.
+But before I begin, I want to acknowledge the severe hardships the Ukrainian people are enduring as a result of Russia's invasion.
 This is just an awful event.
 May the people of Ukraine and all who are affected by this crisis remain strong and as safe as possible.